 Data fusion for common processing and reporting

-Saab’s Information Fusion System collects data and information from a large variety of sources, such as Communication Intelligence (COMINT), Electronic Intelligence (ELINT), Acoustic Intelligence (ACCINT) and Geographic information Systems (GIS).
+Saab’s Information Fusion System collects data and information from a large variety of sources, such as Communication Intelligence (COMINT), Electronic Intelligence (ELINT), Acoustic Intelligence (ACINT) and Geographic information Systems (GIS).

 This data is automatically or manually processed, according to content type, in order to extract maximum value from the data to support political, military and civilian decision makers.
 The system is able to link the processed results to data that is already in the system.